sematext/docs/docs/synthetics/browser-monitor.md

 #### Script

 The browser monitor scripts are Node.js scripts that control a headless Chrome browser and use [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
-For every run, the `testScript()` method will be invoked with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
+For every run, the monitor will invoke the `testScript()` method with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
+The script content should be inside the `testScript()` method.
 For more information on specific use cases, you can refer to the `Browser Examples` section while creating a browser monitor.
 Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page are matching the requirements.
-If any assertion fails, the run is declared as a failure and the details of failure can be found in the logs.
+If any assertion fails, the system declares the run as a failure.
+The logs will contain the details of the failure.

 ### Conditions